1986–87 in English football: Diary of the season

 7 March 1987 – Charlton Athletic boost their First Division survival hopes and climb out of the bottom four with a 2–1 home win over London rivals West Ham, who drop to 14th.
 Chelsea continue their climb to mid-table security with a 1–0 home win over Arsenal, denting the title hopes of George Graham's side.
-A relegation crunch match at The Dell sees Southampton beat Leicester 4–0.
+A relegation crunch match at The Dell sees Southampton beat Leicester City 4–0.
 Bryan Robson scores once and Nicky Reid scores an own goal as Manchester United win the Manchester derby 2–0 at Old Trafford.
-Liverpool go top of the table with a 2–0 home win over Luton Town, although Everton can make a quick return to the top of goal difference if they win tomorrow.
-Tottenham home in on the top three with a 1–0 home win over QPR.
-Newcastle stay bottom of the table but boost their survival hopes with a 2–1 home win over an Aston Villa side who are now second from bottom.
+Liverpool go top of the table with a 2–0 home win over Luton Town.
+Tottenham Hotspur close in on the top three with a 1–0 home win over Queens Park Rangers.
+Newcastle United stay bottom of the table but boost their survival hopes with a 2–1 home win over an Aston Villa side who are now second from bottom.

 8 March 1987 – Everton squander the chance to return to the top of the table with a 2–1 defeat at Watford.

 11 March 1987 – Blackburn Rovers pay Dundee £30,000 for defender Colin Hendry.
 Leaders Liverpool beat Arsenal 1–0 at Highbury.

 12 March 1987 – Oxford United pay a club record £600,000 for Brighton & Hove Albion striker Dean Saunders in a bid to avoid relegation.

 14 March 1987 – Coventry City progress to the FA Cup semi-finals for the first time in their history thanks to a 3–0 away win over Sheffield Wednesday in the quarter-finals.
-On the same day, Arsenal's hopes of a unique domestic treble are ended with a 3–1 defeat at home to Watford.
-On the First Division scene, Liverpool win 3–1 at Oxford.
-Luton Town climb back up to fourth win a 2–1 home win over Manchester United.
+Arsenal's hopes of a domestic treble are ended with a 3–1 defeat at home to Watford.
+In the First Division, Liverpool win 3–1 at Oxford United and Luton Town climb back up to fourth win a 2–1 home win over Manchester United.
 A Second Division rampage at Selhurst Park sees Crystal Palace beat Birmingham City 6–0.

 15 March 1987 – Tottenham Hotspur move closer to a record eighth FA Cup triumph as they eliminate Wimbledon 2–0 at Plough Lane.
-Wigan Athletic's dreams are ended with a 2–0 home defeat by Leeds United.
+Wigan Athletic's dreams end with a 2–0 home defeat by Leeds United.
 For the first time in the history of the FA Cup, all four quarter-final ties have been won by the away team.

 17 March 1987 – Crystal Palace, chasing promotion in the Second Division, sign midfielder Alan Pardew for £7,000 from Conference side Yeovil Town.

 19 March 1987 – 22-year-old striker Paul Stewart leaves Third Division strugglers Blackpool to sign for Manchester City in a £200,000 deal.